 It is for this reason that it is all the more important that in situations where the use of packaging cannot be prevented, such packaging should be reusable or suitable for high-quality recycling.
 Producer responsibility must be structured comprehensively; the entire value chain has to be engaged, and consumers need to be provided with more information.
 In order to make this a reality, it is necessary to set and achieve high quantitative and qualitative targets.
 This is what the Verpackungsgesetz (Packaging Act) of 12 July 2017 is designed to implement.

-A systems overview can be found here.
+An overview of the system operators can be found here.

 - Parties responsible for products will be registered in the LUCID Packaging Register, so anyone can see who they are.

-The recycling targets can be found here.
+Facts and figures: The system operators’ recycling rates for previous years can be found here.

 Every year, the ZSVR develops and publishes a minimum standard to measure how recycling-friendly the design of packaging is.
 After the annual update, the minimum standard is published on 1 September of each year.
 Using this as a basis, system operators must then create financial incentives to encourage sustainable design in packaging.
 This is necessary both in order to achieve the high recycling rates as well the other goals of the Verpackungsgesetz over the long term.
 It strengthens the ecological incentives created by system participation fees.

 When is packaging recyclable – and what are the advantages of recycling-friendly design?
 This knowledge base offers further information on this and on the minimum standard.